flutter/website/widgets-intro.md

 _Main article: [Widgets Overview - Material Design Widgets](https://flutter.io/widgets/material)_

 Flutter provides a number of widgets that help you build apps that follow Material Design.
-A Material Design app start with the [`MaterialApp`](https://docs.flutter.io/flutter/material/MaterialApp-class.html) widget, which builds a number of useful widgets at the root of your app, including a
+A Material Design app starts with the [`MaterialApp`](https://docs.flutter.io/flutter/material/MaterialApp-class.html) widget, which builds a number of useful widgets at the root of your app, including a